KimlongSeng/AdvJS-KimlongSeng/README.md

 ## [Project2](https://github.com/KimlongSeng/AdvJS-KimlongSeng/tree/master/Project2):
 - This project is about a game call hangman
+- To run it
+ -just download the folder
-- To run it just download the floder open the html file with any brower and click on start button to start playing
+ -open the html file with any brower and click on start button to start playing